Ancient Origins

 A single block in the Great Pyramid weighs as much as a pickup truck.
 There are 2.3 million of them.

 Not rough boulders tossed into a pile — precisely cut limestone and granite fitted so tightly that you can't slide a piece of paper between them.
 The pyramid's base spans 13 acres and is level to within 2.1 centimeters across its entire perimeter.
 Its four sides align to true north, south, east, and west to within 3/60th of a degree — more accurate than many modern compass-based constructions.
-Whatever your theory about who built it, you have to start by acknowledging: this is genuinely extraordinary.
+Whatever your theory about who built it, you have to start in the same place: this is genuinely extraordinary, and it only gets stranger the longer you look at it.

 The Site